Professional Overtime Rules: Ensuring Compliance and Fairness

 Accurate Time Tracking Systems

-Keeping precise track of work hours is fundamental to managing overtime effectively for hourly workers.
+Keeping a precise track of work hours is fundamental to managing overtime effectively for hourly workers.
 Accurate records ensure employees are paid correctly and help identify any discrepancies early on.
 Especially in sectors like transportation & warehousing, where employees may cross state lines or handle varied schedules, efficient tracking systems prevent errors and streamline payroll processes.

 Regular Compliance Audits